Where are you based/where do you film showreel scenes?

 How do you send over the scenes and what format are they in?

-I send your HD scene(s) over to you via WeTransfer so that you can then upload to casting websites such a Spotlight and Mandy etc. If you require a lower-res smaller file sized version, then I can also supply this to you.
-They are sent in .mp4 or .mov format
+Your scene/s are sent over to you via WeTransfer so that you can then upload to casting websites such a Spotlight and Mandy etc. If you require a lower-res smaller file sized version, then this can also be provided.
+They are sent in .mov format

 Do you require a deposit?

 Yes - We take a £100 deposit to secure your booking and your date.
-This deposit gets taken off your total amount for the 2nd invoice.
+This deposit gets taken off your total amount on the final invoice.

 Can I change my filming date?